History of London Open

 It first ran in January 1975 and has run every year since.
 Some years over 100 players take part - previously even up to 150 or more.
 Many come from continental Europe and further away too.
 Top European players take part.

 It was first held at Imperial College, organised by Paul Prescott.
 After three years at the then London Go Centre, it was held at the Inter Varsity Club (IVC) at Covent Garden until 1988, apart from 1987 in the Kennilworth Hotel thanks to a sponsor (Hoskins).
 From 1989 to the millennium it was at Highbury Roundhouse, a community centre.
 It then moved to the International Student House (ISH), near Regents Park in central London, until 2017.
-From 2018 on, the event has moved to the new London Go Centre.
+From 2018 on, the event has moved to the new London Go Centre, first at Young Chelsea Bridge Club premesis and now at the London MindSports Centre.

 2017 Pair Go